False advertising: Misleading illustrations

 A common example is the serving suggestion pictures on food-product boxes, which include ingredients other than those included in the package.
 The "serving suggestion" disclaimer is a legal requirement for an illustration including items not included in the purchase, but if a customer fails to notice (or understand) the caption they may assume that all depicted items are included.

 Some advertised photos of hamburgers convey the impression that the food is larger than it really is, and foods are "styled" to appear unrealistically appetizing.
 Products sold unassembled or unfinished may have a picture of the finished product, without a picture of what the customer is actually buying.
 Video-game commercials may include what are essentially short CGI films, with considerably better graphics than the actual game.

 False coloring

 Consumers may buy an item based on the color they saw in an advertisement.
 When used to make people think food is riper, fresher, healthier, or otherwise more desirable than it really is, food coloring may be deceptive.
 When combined with added sugar or corn syrup, bright colors convey a subconscious impression of healthy, ripe fruit, full of antioxidants and phytochemicals.

 One variation is packaging which obscures the color of the foods within, such as red mesh bags holding yellow oranges or grapefruit which then appear to be a ripe orange or red.
-Regularly stirring minced meat on sale at a deli can make the surface meat remain red (and appearing fresh) when it would oxidize (and brown), showing its true age if left unstirred.
+Regularly stirring minced meat on sale at a deli can make the surface meat remain red (and appear fresh) when it would oxidize (and brown), showing its true age if left unstirred.
 Some sodas are sold in colored bottles when the actual product is clear.